What Exactly Is a GIS Specialist?

 - TECHNICAL EXPERTISE: They act as technical expert in Geographic Information Systems.
 No matter the task, GIS specialists go above and beyond expectations.
 For example, it can even include database administrator, programming and IT-related roles.

 - DATA MAINTENANCE: The maintenance and creation of geographic data is a staple in GIS.
 Without spatial data, there is no GIS.
-By following and building guidelines, GIS specialists act as a primary data custodian.
+By following and building guidelines, GIS specialists act as the primary data custodian.
 To such a degree, this maintains accuracy and quality in the organization.

 - MAPPING: Mapping is the lifeblood for visualization in GIS.
 As a GIS specialist, there is a fair dose of building cartographic output.
 By applying the principles of cartography, you won’t only produce paper maps.
 But you will develop web maps for online usage too.